Overview of CSA Farm Shares

 Q: How does the e-newsletter work?

-A: All members will receive our weekly newsletter by email, regardless of their pickup/delivery schedule.
+A: All CSA members will receive our weekly CSA newsletter by email, regardless of their pickup/delivery schedule.
 That is, if you’re a FLEX member during an off-week, you will still see the newsletter in your inbox, as we’ve heard feedback that it can be helpful to receive it every week for recipes and general farm news.
 If you’d like to add on friends and family who are enjoying the share with you, just let us know, we’re happy to add them to the newsletter list.

 Q: What happens to my Farm Share if Siena Farms experiences a natural disaster such as flooding or drought during the season that wipes out all of its crops?